Danira98/kickstarter-analysis/README.md

 ## Results

-After analyzing the data and creating Pivot Tables as well as charts, from the analysis of outcomes based on Launch date,we can see that Lousie's play will be the most successful if it launches in the months of May, June, and July and the amount of failed and successful plays are almost equal in the month of December.
+After analyzing the data and creating Pivot Tables as well as charts, from the analysis of outcomes based on Launch date,we can see that Lousie's play will be the most successful if it launches in the months of May, June, and July, and the amount of failed and successful plays are almost equal in the month of December.

 The following charts exhibit the outcomes that the field that was the most succesful was theater, and it was most succesful in the United States: